yokeyong/datasciencecoursera/Exdata_Project1/README.md

 ## Exploratory Data Analysis - Course Project 1

-This folder contains the corresponding plots for the assignment.
+This folder contains submission of 4 plots for the assignment.
 All plots are provided in 480x480 pixels and in png file format.

 The R script files are named "plot1.R", "plot2.R", "plot3.R" and "plot4.R", corresponding to their respective plot files.